-Bids are given out at the end of fall semester, with new member education occurring during the January interim session.
+Bids are given out at the end of fall semester, with New Member Education occurring from Friday, January 30, 2015 - Saturday, February 28, 2015.
 To be eligible to join a society, a student must have completed at least one semester at Whittier College and have a 2.0 cumulative GPA.

 Societies for Women

 Athenians - The ladies of the Athenian society are a distinguished group of women whose activities emphasize sisterhood, social events, service to the community, and scholarship.
 Members are involved in a wide array of activities on and off campus and share the common strong bond of sisterhood.

 Ionians - Individually Unique, Together Complete.
 Ionians pride themselves on sisterhood, giving back to the community, building leadership, and promoting the individual.
 Ionians celebrate their differences and work together as a whole.

 Metaphonians - The Metaphonian society takes pride in its diversity and very close sisterhood.
 Besides local service projects such as working at the AIDS Quilt Display and at the McLaren’s School for underprivileged and abused children, the Mets started a library in Honduras which is supported each year with car wash money.

 Palmers - The purpose of this society is to attain the highest ideals of American womanhood by promoting a spirit of friendship and cooperation, developing aesthetic appreciation in ourselves and others, giving service to the community, remaining loyal to one another and to ourselves, and striving to maintain high academic standards.